Many or all companies we feature compensate us. Compensation and editorial

 Variable vs. Fixed Rate Student Loans

 The interest rate on your new student loan will determine the cost of borrowing that money from your lender.
-You’ll repay the interest and the principal amount—how much you borrow.
-It’s wise to lock in the lowest interest rate possible.
+You’ll repay the interest and the principal amount—how much you borrow—so it’s wise to lock in the lowest interest rate possible.

 Your terms can vary by lender, but the two main types of interest on student loans are variable and fixed.
-We’ll explain how these differ, how each can affect the total cost of your loan, and why most borrowers find fixed-rate loans a better fit when it comes to budgeting for and predicting their future loan repayment.
+We’ll explain how these differ and how each can affect the total cost of your loan below.

 Fixed and variable interest rates defined

-As we mentioned, you might encounter two primary types of interest rates when taking out a student loan.
+You might encounter two primary types of student loan interest rates.
 Depending on your lender and the type of loan, you might pay a fixed or variable interest rate.

 • Fixed interest rates remain the same for the entirety of the loan period, giving you a consistent and predictable interest rate regardless of market changes.